ElegantEngineeringTech/laravel-media/README.md

   /hls
 ```

-We will do that in `registerMediaConversions`.
+We will define these conversions in the `registerMediaConversions` method.

-Our `Channel` class will be defined like that:
+Here is how our `Channel` class will be defined:

 ```php
 namespace App\Models;